matrixinfer-ai/kthena/pkg/registry-webhook/README.md

 # Registry Webhook

-The registry webhook is a Kubernetes admission controller that provides validation and mutation capabilities for Model resources in the MatrixInfer system.
+The registry webhook is a Kubernetes admission controller that provides validation and mutation capabilities for Model resources in the Kthena system.
 It consists of two main components: a validating webhook and a mutating webhook.

 ## Validation Rules